How Are You Holding Yourself Accountable?

 Just because your boss isn’t in the same building as you doesn’t mean you aren’t supervised at all.
 If you work for someone else, they certainly have expectations of you.
 It might be when you work, how you work or how soon things will get done.
 If you have a business of your own, you may have clients who expect you to get things done in a timely manner or customers who expect their products promptly.
 You might also have family members who need you to keep up a certain income level for the good of your family.

-But all that isn’t always enough to keep some of us going.
-It’s all too easy for things to slide just a little bit over time until productivity gets to be a problem.
+But that isn’t always enough to keep some of us going.
+It’s too easy for things to slide just a little bit over time until productivity gets to be a problem.
 If you aren’t being held sufficiently accountable, this can continue until you lose your job, your clients or a significant chunk of your income.
 What can you do?

 Get an Accountability Partner

 One simple thing to do is make yourself accountable to someone.
 It can be a friend who works at home, your spouse, or anyone who you’re willing to talk to about what you’ve gotten done each day or week.
 Pick a time to check in with each other.
 Make check ins frequent enough to motivate you, but not so frequent that they interfere with getting work done.

 Decide on what counts.
 This will depend on what exactly you do.
 It may be working a certain number of hours on your job, getting a certain amount of billable work done, earning a particular amount of money, etc. You decide.

 I think it’s ideal if in some ways you’re accountable to each other.
 Challenge one another to reach your goals.
 It gives you both motivation, rather than having one person always listening to what the other has accomplished.
 That’s not a requirement, but I would consider it a help.

 You can also be accountable to yourself.
 Set goals for every day as well as times you expect to work.
 I have particular times I expect to be working.
 This varies day by day.
 I don’t have the same expectations of getting work done if I know there will be a lot of interruptions as I do on days I know should be quiet.